oneapi-src/oneDNN/tests/benchdnn/doc/driver_graph.md

             Multiple attributes value changes may be specified using the `*` delimeter.
 Multiple ops modification may be specified using the `+` delimeter.
 By default, the option value is empty, meaning values are taken from original graph.
+ - `--expected-n-partitions=INT` -- Specify the number of expected partitions
+    returned from the graph. `INT` is a non-negative integer value.
+When `INT` value is `0` (the default), the check is skipped.

 and *graph-case* is a JSON file which is dumped by a library or created from scratch.
 It must be passed to the graph driver as `--case=JSON_FILE`.
 Refer to the JSON